 The preparation, implementation, enforcement, and monitoring of this or any Federal action involves the expenditure of public and private resources, which can be expressed as costs associated with the regulations.
-Costs associated with this emergency action include, but are not limited to Council costs of document preparation, meeting, and other costs; NMFS administration costs of document preparation, meetings and review, and annual law enforcement costs.
+Costs associated with this regulatory amendment include, but are not limited to Council costs of document preparation, meeting, and other costs; NMFS administration costs of document preparation, meetings and review, and annual law enforcement costs.
 The preliminary estimate is that this proposed action will cost up to \$150,000 to develop and implement.
 This cost does not include annual law enforcement costs.
 Enforcement costs associated with a specific regulation are generally managed as part of a fixed budget and not typically allocated by species or regulation.
 As a result, any increase in enforcement costs associated with a specific regulatory change must occur at the expense of the enforcement of other regulations or other enforcement activities.
-However, because this proposed action would be expected to ease enforcement, an increase in enforcement costs would not be expected.